cyberarchives/photon-server-nodejs/README.md

 # Photon Server Node.js
+### This is a project I used for an old build of a game called VRChat

 A professional GPBinaryV16 Photon Server implementation in Node.js with enterprise-grade plugin system, monitoring, and real-time multiplayer capabilities.